TULiberalArts/Africology-and-African-American-Studies/pages/graduate.md

 Please visit the [Africology and African American Studies Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/africology-african-american-studies-ma/#admissiontext) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

-## Get Involved in the Black Studies Academic Community
-Our faculty edits the top journal in our discipline, the _Journal of Black Studies_.
-We also participate in all the significant associations in our discipline, including the National Council for Black Studies and Afrocentricity International.
-We encourage our students to collaborate with faculty in research, conferences, field trips and joint writing projects.
-If you join our program, you'll have the opportunity to contribute to the _Journal of Black Studies_ and participate in African American Studies conferences with us.

-Learn More About our [Academic Resources](https://cla.temple.edu/africology-and-african-american-studies/resources/)

 ## MA in African American Studies
 The MA in African American Studies is designed to teach students about fundamental theoretical and practical issues confronting African people trans-continentally and trans-generationally.
 The MA program seeks to answer the personal and intellectual aspirations of students that are not satisfied by a BA degree in African American Studies.
 An MA in African American Studies often serves as a basis for a PhD in the discipline or in an affiliated field.